daniluus/daniluus/README.md

 - I live in 🇧🇷, southeast :cold_face: 🌨️
 - Currently, I've been working as an _Incident Management Analyst_ at __Orange__ 🍊
 - But I’ve been looking for an opportunity as a `Front-end developer`. 👀
-- I've been learning more about Javascript's world. 🌱
+- I've been learning more about Javascript's world (React Js, VueJS). 🌱

 ## Connect with me:
 <a href="https://www.linkedin.com/in/danilo-mello-257a15145/" target="_blank">